CADC Degree Program Overviews

 Associate's Degrees in Alcohol and Drug Counseling

-These 2-year undergraduate degree programs, sometimes referred to as substance abuse or addiction counseling programs, are often offered through a school's human services department.
+These two-year undergraduate degree programs, sometimes referred to as substance abuse or addiction counseling programs, are often offered through a school's human services department.
 They are typically designed to meet state licensing requirements for alcohol and drug counselors.
 A high school diploma or its equivalent is required for admission.

 Students are required to complete 60-65 credit-hours of coursework between general education requirements as well as courses in alcohol and drug counseling.
 Most programs include an internship or fieldwork.
 Course topics might include: